HalfDemon/iscore-rails/README.md

 conventions.
 Please feel free to fork the project and change the names for your type of Cyber Defense Competition.

-PLEASE NOTE: ISorE-rails is based off the rules, scoring, etc. from the 2012 IT-Adventures competition.
+**PLEASE NOTE**: ISorE-rails is based off the rules, scoring, etc. from the 2012 IT-Adventures competition.
 Please change this application for YOUR CDC.

-ANOTHER NOTE: Please take note that most of have is descriped below isn't created yet.
+**ANOTHER NOTE:** Please take note that most of have is descriped below isn't created yet.
 The point of this README is to tell you what ISorE-rails is and the the people who work on this project what the should be doing and how.